Facts at a glance:

 This process occurs multiple times in a short physical space within the exchanger, resulting in progressively colder product and working air temperatures.

 For more details, see the “How it Works” page of our website.

 Essentially, the Maisotsenko M-Cycle is the heart of our cooling system – and is based on the discoveries of our Chief Scientist, Dr. Valeriy Maisotsenko.
 The M-Cycle is best explained through our two-part video series.
 Basic aspects of the M-Cycle are reviewed in this video, and a more in-depth explanation of the M Cycle, is presented in this video as well.

 Coolerado air conditioners use the same latent* cooling process that transfers heat to a thunderstorm.
 Water is evaporated into air in one chamber within the air conditioner, and this cools the air flowing in an adjacent chamber.
 The cold air is used to cool the building while the water vapor holding the heat is exhausted to the outside to be renewed by the atmosphere.
 This ensures the freshest air possible is delivered to the customer.

 *Latent Energy: Undeveloped energy that is capable of being converted into usable energy under suitable conditions.

 The cool air provided by the M30, M50 and C60 models is the same humidity ratio as the outside air.
-Our newest commercial roof top unit (RTU), the H80, is capable of providing a small amount of dehumidification and is optimal for commercial applications.
+The relative humidity will go up as the air is cooled, as is the case with any AC system.
+Cooler air will hold less moisture.